 Mirika C BIO

-Mirika Mayo Cornelius, also known as Mirika C, is author of several books of fiction and poetry.
+Mirika Mayo Cornelius, also known as Mirika C, is a multi-genre author of several books of fiction and poetry.
 Beginning with the novel Secret as her first project and published in 2002, Colored Lily:Poppa Took My Innocence followed behind in 2005 as the prequel to the dramatic family saga that helped Mirika gain a tremendous fan base as she traveled on book tours from Florida to Chicago, Illinois.
 Both novels took on a world of their own with readers desiring a third book from the saga which is already released titled PATON, the story of Jocelyn’s hated father.

 “When I originally started writing, my desire was to create stories that were diverse in nature and characters, while delivering a power punch of entertainment that, no matter which book or books a person decided to read and of whatever genre, they would find ultimate enjoyment in it.
 I want to write books that I feel are and have been missing in literature.
 I want to write what I never read.
 My desire hasn’t changed.
 It’s only grown stronger, and I’m grateful that I’ve had the life and imagination inside of me to do it.
 I thank God.”

 Written in 2007 but published in 2012 is Mirika’s first fiction romance titled Ain’t Quite What I Thought! with Ain’t Quite What I Thought 2! releasing in the summer of 2013.
 Since the release of Ain’t Quite What I Thought, Mirika’s readers have grown even wider, landing her sales in a whole new genre, making Ain’t Quite What I Thought another widely read story of love and lust gone terribly wrong!